-Are they as good as a fried onion bhaji?
-Sadly not, however that does not mean that they should be discounted.
+Are they as good as a fried pakora?
+Sadly not, however, that does not mean that they should be discounted.

-I have not eaten onion bhajis for far too long, and the reason is that whole oil hanging around ‘thing’.
+I have not eaten any form of homemade bhaji for far too long, and the reason is that whole oil hanging around ‘thing’.

-Cooking them in this way means that I am more likely to cook them.
-That is a huge tick in the box if you ask me.
+Cooking them in this way means that I am more likely to cook them which is a good thing!

-My Bhaji are heavily spiced, however, they are not spicy hot.
+My version is heavily spiced, however, they are not spicy hot.

-That is not good, you need to have just enough batter to loosely hold together the bhaji.
+That is not good, you need to have just enough batter to loosely hold together the onions.

-They would ordinarily be served with an Indian Chutney in a British indian restaurant.
+I’ve always known onion bhaji as a starter with an Indian Chutney in a British Indian restaurant.
 Something like this green tomato chutney would be perfect.

 However, I love dipping them in curry!
-In fact, you will see my pork vindaloo in the background of these pictures.
+In fact, you will see a take on my pork vindaloo in the background of these pictures.